627.711 Notice of premium discounts for hurricane loss mitigation; uniform mitigation verification inspection form.—

 (3) A person who is authorized to sign a mitigation verification form must inspect the structures referenced by the form personally, not through employees or other persons, and must certify or attest to personal inspection of the structures referenced by the form.
 However, licensees under s.
 471.015 or s.
 489.111 may authorize a direct employee, who is not an independent contractor, and who possesses the requisite skill, knowledge and experience, to conduct a mitigation verification inspection.
 Insurers shall have the right to request and obtain information from the authorized mitigation inspector under s.
 471.015 or s.
 489.111, regarding any authorized employee’s qualifications prior to accepting a mitigation verification form performed by an employee that is not licensed under s.
 471.015 or s.
 489.111.

-(4) An authorized mitigation inspector that signs a uniform mitigation form, and a direct employee authorized to conduct mitigation verification inspections under paragraph (3), may not commit misconduct in performing hurricane mitigation inspections or in completing a uniform mitigation form that causes financial harm to a customer or their insurer; or that jeopardizes a customer’s health and safety.
+(4) An authorized mitigation inspector that signs a uniform mitigation form, and a direct employee authorized to conduct mitigation verification inspections under subsection (3), may not commit misconduct in performing hurricane mitigation inspections or in completing a uniform mitigation form that causes financial harm to a customer or their insurer; or that jeopardizes a customer’s health and safety.
 Misconduct occurs when an authorized mitigation inspector signs a uniform mitigation verification form that:

 (a) Falsely indicates that he or she personally inspected the structures referenced by the form;